localstack/docs/content/en/aws/feature-coverage.md

 linkTitle: "⭐ Feature Coverage"
 weight: 1
 description: >
-  Overview of the implemented APIs and features provided by LocalStack
+  Overview of the implemented AWS APIs and their level of parity with the AWS cloud
 ---

-This page summarizes the implemented APIs and features provided by LocalStack, as well as their level of parity with the real cloud (e.g., AWS) or managed service provider.

 ## Coverage Levels